Easy Lower Back Yoga for Beginners

 • Stress Relief: Stress tightens muscles, worsening pain.
 Yoga’s breathing and mindfulness, similar to techniques in yoga for stress relief, calm your nervous system. 😌

-• Body Awareness: You’ll learn to notice what feels good, preventing further strain.
+• Body Awareness: You may learn to notice what feels good, which can help reduce strain.

-Ready to try yoga for lower back pain for beginners?
+Ready to get started with a beginner-friendly back-care routine?
 Here are my go-to tips to keep your practice safe and effective:

 1. Check with Your Doctor: If you have chronic or severe back pain, check with a healthcare provider first.